How to Create and Customize Animations in CSS

 and to

-, it is also possible to use percentage values, which allows you to define more than two keyframes.
+, it is also possible to use percentage values, which allows you to create multi-step animations.

 @keyframes change-bg-color {